 An experience-based study of nursing roles and functions in health promotion, health maintenance, and health restoration of children from infancy through adolescence.
 Principles of growth and development will be applied in nursing management of children and adolescents.
 The significance of family relationships will be a focus.
 Clinical/Laboratory component.
-Prerequisites: NU 304, 333, 344.
+Prerequisites: NU 304, 333, 344, BI 382.
+Corequisites: NU 351, PY 210, MA 224.
+Fee required.